-Rich in flavor and fresh on ingredients, Croatian food is a tasty mix of Balkan staples and Mediterranean flavors.
+Have you tried Croatia food?
+Rich in flavor and fresh ingredients, Croatian food is a tasty mix of Balkan staples and Mediterranean flavors.
 There are many Croatian national dishes beloved throughout the country, as well as regional favorites, such as seafood delicacies along the extensive Croatian coastline, truffles, and olive oil in the forests of the northwest, and in hearty meat-and-cheese-focused plates in inland continental Croatia too.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.
 Thank you.

-Think of Croatian food and you’ll conjure ingredients such as sea salt, olive oil, cured meats such as prosciutto, light seafood (Croatia’s coast has a reputation for “Mediterranean sashimi” with raw “sea-to-plate” seafood drizzled in olive oil), tender meat and power-packed truffles – some of the world’s highest concentrations of truffles can be found in Istria’s Motovun forests.
+Croatian food consists of ingredients such as sea salt, olive oil, cured meats such as prosciutto, light seafood (Croatia’s coast has a reputation for “Mediterranean sashimi” with raw “sea-to-plate” seafood drizzled in olive oil), tender meat, and power-packed truffles – some of the world’s highest concentrations of truffles can be found in Istria’s Motovun forests.

 Here is a selection of Croatian food to try during your trip, including national foods, Dalmatian cuisine, Zagreb cuisine, Istrian cuisine, Slavonian cuisine, sweets, and desserts, plus traditional drinks to enjoy alongside your Croatian meal.

 Croatian Food – National Dishes

 This slow-cooked risotto takes seven to 12 hours to prepare and must constantly be stirred, meaning a team of people are in charge of cooking this one dish.
 The finished texture is creamy and flavor-packed due to lashings of Croatia’s famous Paski sir (Pag cheese), with the veal completely dissolved into the rice.

 What is Croatian Peka (Baked Meat, Seafood and Vegetables)